asual/coupage/packages/cli/README.md

 ## Commands

 All commands can be used in the context of both applications and extensions.
-The package type detection relies on the fact that an application doesn't need a `peerDependencies` entry inside it's `package.json` while extensions do.
+The package type detection relies on the fact that an application doesn't require a `peerDependencies` entry inside it's `package.json` while extensions typically need it.

 ### `coupage build`

 Produces a production build of the package, bundle analysis and code coverage report.

-### `coupage intl`

-Extracts the default copy out of [react-intl](https://github.com/formatjs/formatjs/tree/main/packages/react-intl) message definitions and stores the result in `intl/en.json`.

 ### `coupage serve`